Research Excellence Framework (REF) after 2021: Open Access Requirements

 Not all publications allow a repository to make the accepted manuscript available.
 Some may offer embargo periods that are longer than the 12/24 months permitted by the REF policy.
 In these cases, you can cite an exception if you can justify that the publication was the most appropriate place for the output.
 HEFCE is looking for evidence that authors are aware of the OA requirements and have made best efforts to make their work OA.

 You should consider the embargo length a publication requires before committing to publish there, and consider if there is a viable alternative that does offer a compliant embargo period.
-If the publication does not have any information at all on open access the Library and Archives Research Support team would be happy to work with you to approach the journal and negotiate an embargo period, contact the: Repository Librarian.

 If you know your publication does not have a compliant embargo period, you will need to give your evidence that this publication was the most appropriate; enter your explanation in the Notes field that appears when you attach your file when depositing your work in Worktribe.
 (You should still deposit your work in Worktribe (for STORRE) within 3 months of acceptance).